 There are several things to consider for your camping checklist when it comes to cooking.
 First off you are going to need a cooking camp stove or at a minimum a grate to go over your campfire.
 Make sure you have plenty of fuel for your stove.
 You won’t want to run out in the middle of cooking.
 You’ll need something to cook in like pots or pans, and then eating utensils along with plates or bowls.
 They make kits, or you can just grab something from your kitchen cabinets.

 Sun Protection Bug Spray

-If you don’t normally spend a lot of time in the outdoors, make sure you bring some insect repellant incase there are a lot of flies or mosquitoes.
+If you don’t normally spend a lot of time outdoors, make sure you bring some insect repellant in case there are a lot of flies or mosquitoes.
 Also, a great idea to bring some sunscreen as well.

 Misc Camping Items

 These are some miscellaneous items for your camping checklist.
 You can certainly get away without having them, but they are items worth considering.

 Misc Camping Items Checklist

 deck of cards

 So while you are camping, you still need to maintain your personal hygiene, especially if you are going camping for several days.
 Okay, so you may not care about combing your hair or shaving, but you definitely want toilet paper and you should brush your teeth.
 Your mom will be proud.